 - IT services ASN, order fulfillment, invoicing utilizing EDI, standard reporting and analysis

-Incorporate a detail project schedule:
+Incorporate a detailed project schedule:

 - Is the implementation plan previously provided sufficiently detailed or just a high level?